aimanalrafi/reactive-art/README.md

 ## What I learnt?

 - Got to know the p5.js library
-- Using sound to reactive art is cool
+- Using sound to make reactive art is cool
 - Mathematics itself is art

 ## Future plans

-- Learn more maths to strengthen foundation and be able to recognize patterns with its power
+- Learn more maths to strengthen foundation and be able to recognize & create patterns with its power
 - Create own (reactive) art with maths